acisops/acis_anomaly_pages/source/dpab_shutdown_bepa.rst

 * Until the DPA-B is powered back on, science operations which require the use of the side B FEPs will be affected.
 * If it is necessary to warm boot the BEP, this will reset the parameters of the TXINGS patch to their defaults.
-They can be updated in the weekly load through a SAR.
+  If not updated during initial recovery as above, *txings* settings should be updated as soon as possible via CAP (see CAP 1622) or SAR to prevent undesired radiation shutdown.

 Relevant Procedures
 -------------------